SoftVarE-Group/d-dnnf-reasoner/README.md

 # ddnnife a d-dnnf-reasoner

+ddnnife takes a smooth d-DNNF as input following the [standard format specified by c2d](http://reasoning.cs.ucla.edu/c2d/).
+After parsing and storing the d-DNNF, ddnnife can be used to compute the cardinality of single features, all features, or partial configurations.

 ## Requirements for building

 We use rug for the computations.
 Make sure to install everything mentioned on rugs [crates.io page](https://crates.io/crates/rug) to use rug and our software.
 There is says: